CloudNationHQ/terraform-azure-aa/examples/modules/README.md

 ## Notes

-If a module is marked as type powershell72, it uses the `azurerm_automation_powershell72_module` resource.
-If not, it defaults to the more generic `azurerm_automation_module`.
+If a module is marked as type powershell72, it uses the azurerm_automation_powershell72_module resource.
+If not, it defaults to the more generic azurerm_automation_module.